Zoya Fedorova – bright Soviet actress

 On December 11, 1981 Fedorova was shot in the head in her apartment on Kutuzov Prospect.
 The murder is still unsolved.
 Who killed her and why?
 There are several versions of her death.
 According to one of them, well-known actress was involved in the clandestine operations of the KGB, and was a member of the so-called “diamond mafia” for many years.
 When the actress was denied a visa to the United States, Fedorova decided to blackmail mafia.

-Her bright life and mysterious death – it was a detective story, shocked the entire country.
+Her bright life and mysterious death were a detective story, shocked the entire country.

 In 2010, director V. Pavlov made the TV series Zoya, based on Fedorova’s biography.
 Russian actress Irina Pegova played the title role.
 Pavlov states that Fedorova was the mistress of Beria – the second person in the country after Stalin.